Westfield, NJ appraiser residential market analysis- 2025

 Mortgage Rates

 I recently did a study of monthly payments with different mortgage rates.
-A year ago mortgage interest rates were 3% and they peaked at 7% for a 30 year fixed, although they have come down to the low 6’s.
+A few years ago mortgage interest rates were 3% and they peaked at 8% for a 30 year fixed, although they have come down to the low 6’s.
 Let's say you are looking at a home for $875,000 and you put down 20%.
 That is a loan amount of $700,000.
 The difference between 3% and 7% is $1,700 a month!
 That is a significant amount of additional money per month for the same home from one year to the next.

 Double Yellow lines